 The practice had made reasonable adjustments for patients with disabilities.
-This included a hearing loop, a stair lift, accessible toilet with hand rails and ground floor treatment rooms.
+This included a hearing loop, a magnifying glass, lowered reception desk and ground floor treatment rooms.
+Most patients at the practice were longstanding.
+All patients were made aware of the lack of an accessible toilet prior to booking an appointment.